We can build

-We believe that political parties should vigorously compete over values, principles, and ideas, but also find common ground to solve problems and pass needed legislation.
-Gridlock is not an option.
+Political parties, citizens and elected officials should vigorously compete over values, principles and ideas, but must also find common ground to solve problems and pass needed legislation.

-We believe facts, supported by irrefutable evidence, are the basis for what to believe and how to act.
-No civilization can endure when its citizens believe there is no such thing as objective facts or truths.
+Facts, supported by objectively examined evidence, are the basis for what to believe and how to act.

 We, the undersigned, endorse these beliefs and pledge: